WAS - CUN

 • Which airlines offer Wi-Fi service onboard planes from Washington, D.C. to Cancun?

-American Airlines, Aeromexico, Delta, and JetBlue offer inflight Wi-Fi service on the Washington, D.C. to Cancun flight route.
+JetBlue, and American Airlines offer inflight Wi-Fi service on the Washington, D.C. to Cancun flight route.

 • Which aircraft models fly most regularly from Washington, D.C. to Cancun?

-The Boeing 737-900 is the aircraft model that flies most regularly on the Washington, D.C. to Cancun flight route.
+The Boeing 737 MAX 9 is the aircraft model that flies most regularly on the Washington, D.C. to Cancun flight route.

 • Which airline alliances offer flights from Washington, D.C. to Cancun?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Cancun.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Cancun, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Washington, D.C. to Cancun?